cuhsat/pssst/doc/api.md

 ### Push

 Pushes a message into the users box.
-The sender will be authenticated with the senders public key in the `key` field.
+The sender will not be authenticated.

 #### Request